-BC7.
-Under existing guidance, three principal models are used to account for the settlement of convertible debt instruments within the scope of the guidance in Subtopic 470-20:
+BC11.
+Under current guidance, three principal models are used to account for the settlement of convertible debt instruments within the scope of the guidance in Subtopic 470-20:

 - a.
-Contractual conversion accounting, which has no income statement effect - b.
-Induced conversion accounting, which has an income statement effect because it requires recognition of an expense equal to the fair value of the additional securities and other consideration issued to induce conversion c.
+Contractual conversion accounting, which has no income statement effect - Induced conversion accounting, which has an income statement effect because it requires recognition of an expense equal to the fair value of the additional securities and other consideration issued to induce conversion - c.
 Extinguishment accounting, which has an income statement effect equal to the difference between the reacquisition price of the extinguished debt and the net carrying amount of the debt (extinguishment gain or loss).

-BC8.
-The objective of the amendments in this proposed Update is to improve the relevance of the existing induced conversion guidance in Subtopic 470-20.
-The proposed amendments focus on the applicability of the induced conversion guidance to the early settlement of convertible debt instruments.
+BC12.
+The objective of the amendments in this Update is to improve the relevance of the current induced conversion guidance in Subtopic 470-20.
+The amendments focus on the applicability of the induced conversion guidance to the early settlement of convertible debt instruments.